Young and financially savvy

 We talked about life insurance, wills, the enduring power of attorney, critical illness and having a good emergency fund.
 This is not completely surprising as then start to build a family.

 He’s 22 and debt adverse

 Brett bought a house a year ago and is about to be married this year.
 He is contributing to his company pension plan but other than that, he is focusing on paying down debt.
-He has a car loan and a mortgage and it was interesting to hear a 22 year old so bothered by debt.
+He has a car loan and a mortgage and it was interesting to hear a 22-year-old so bothered by debt.

-His main question was if he was wrong to choose debt reduction over investing in RRSPs.
+His main question was if he was wrong to choose debt reduction over-investing in RRSPs.
 I told him what I tell everyone about the RRSP vs Mortgage debate – both strategies are good.
-We talked about the benefit of the 38% tax deduction he would get with a RRSP contribution and using the tax savings to pay down the mortgage but Brett could not get over his need to aggressively tackle the debt.
+We talked about the benefit of the 38% tax deduction he would get with an RRSP contribution and using the tax savings to pay down the mortgage but Brett could not get over his need to aggressively tackle the debt.
 If he can maintain his strategy, he will have his mortgage paid off before his 40th birthday.
 Nothing wrong with that!

 My five cents

 Today I feel inspired by these young adults.
 Every day, I read about high debt levels, lack of savings, and stories of people struggling financially.
 All I hear over and over again is how young people are stereotyped as spenders.
 In our retirement workshops, Baby boomers are constantly telling me they wish they would have started sooner when they were in their 20’s.

 It was great to meet people who not only have the desire and passion to get ahead financially but they are also developing good healthy financial habits at a very young age!